Hatsune Miku: Colorful Stage!: Anime film

-The movie grossed up to US$2.8 million in its opening week in the United States of America, and placed itself in seventh place for weekend ticket sales, exceeding the film’s domestic performance of 300 million yen.
+The movie grossed up to US$2.8 million during its opening week in the United States of America, and placed itself in seventh for weekend ticket sales, exceeding the film's domestic performance of 300 million yen.

 Promotional cards featuring the cast using the new outfits that were released alongside the movie and were only obtainable through special codes given away at certain screenings.
 Special CDs featuring each unit's song created for the movie, along with other merchandise such as photocards, were also released in this matter.
 The songs created for the movie were added to Spotify at a later date.
+The movie's original SEKAI was also added, but this, like the cards, could only be obtained by special codes.

 Other media

 Printed media

 An anthology comic was released on November 25, 2021, by Ichijinsha's DNA Media Comics.
-An official visual fan book was released on November 26, 2021.
+Official fan books in the style of the game’s yearly anniversary, are released after a certain rotation of commission songs.
+The first volume of the visual fan books was released in November 26, 2021.
+This was followed by four additional volumes, released April 19th, 2022, June 27th, 2023, September 17th, 2024, and May 26th, 2026, respectively.